 Researcher, professor, language enthusiast, and yogini.

 I’m Francesca, a linguist based in Los Angeles.
-I’m a Lecturer of Italian at the University of Southern California, USC.
+I’m an Assistant Professor (Teaching) of Italian at the University of Southern California, USC.
 I’ve been a language and linguistic enthusiast since high school, and I can now share my love for it with my students.

 Read post